iConnell/blog-api/readme.md

     - Update Posts
     - Delete Posts

+- ## Testing
+    - All endpoints are tested

 ## Major Dependencies
 - Mongoose - Interfacing with mongodb
 - Express js - The core of the API